2.1 Sources and triggers for investigations

 Internal audit activity can also coincide with investigations, with the two functions reviewing similar subject matter, each with distinct purposes, strategies and methodologies, creating the obvious danger of conflicting or partly inconsistent outcomes (at least one of which will not be a privileged document and may contain stark conclusions in relation to the cause of a control breach).
 An internal audit, ideally, should occur subsequent to an investigation and may even rely on the contents of an investigators’ report to focus the audit process.
 However, audit programmes tend to be cyclical, thematic or random, and internal auditors are understandably resistant to pressure from any part of the company to suspend or reschedule a standard audit (as this itself could constitute a breach of policy or control deficiency).
 Enhanced levels of communication between functions may assist in avoiding this risk, but a clash may be inevitable.

 What steps can be taken to mitigate this risk?
 It may be possible to argue that audit is a limited process for a specific purpose, and not a comprehensive factual review.
-Investigation reports do have to distance their findings from time to time from historical and problematic audit reports, and this can cause an issue where there are different findings on the same or similar facts in close proximity to each other.
-A forensic investigation is likely to be more comprehensive as it is likely to have included a wider range of evidence including document reviews, e-discovery and witness interviews.
-Furthermore, lawyers may be able obtain more detail in the course of a privileged (i.e., protected) interview dialogue where witnesses feel less inclined to guard against wider disclosure.
+Investigation reports do have to distance their findings from time to time from historical and problematic, strident or oversimplified audit reports, and this can cause an issue where there are different findings on the same or similar facts in close proximity to each other.
+A forensic investigation is likely to be more comprehensive as it is likely to have included a wider range of evidence including document reviews, e-discovery and, crucially, witness interviews.
+Furthermore, lawyers may be able obtain more detail in the course of a formal interview dialogue where witnesses consider the implications of their responses more than in a control assurance review.
 It is essential, therefore, that the scope and purpose of an investigation be distinguished at the outset from a narrower control review or audit.

 2.2.6 The role of the compliance function